 Create free poll

-The poll – is a powerful tool political researchers & organizations use to deduce the opinion of a large scale audience.
+A poll is a powerful tool that political researchers and organizations use to deduce the opinion of a large-scale audience.
 A well-known example of polling is the election and pre-election polls.
 These surveys help news outlets, political candidates, and voters better understand which candidate is most likely to win an election.
 However, polling isn’t just limited to politics.
-Look online and you’ll find everyday examples of polls on social media.
+Look online, and you’ll find examples of polls on social media and throughout the web.

 What is a poll: definition and uses

-Definition: A Poll can be defined as an organized inquiry that aims to uncover the attitude or opinion of a cross-section of the population – to extrapolate insights into the behavior and beliefs of a larger audience.
+Definition: A poll is a systematic inquiry that aims to uncover the attitudes and opinions of a specific section of the population.
+The goal is to gain insights into the behavior and beliefs of a broader audience.

-By the turn of the 20th-century, the merits of science and sociology were beginning to capture the collective minds of the government.
-Social statistics started to take precedence in planning done by administrative bodies and politicians.
-Manufacturers also began to comprehend the benefits of market research and this greatly increased the popularity of polls and public surveys.
+By the turn of the 20th century, the merits of science and sociology were being noticed by the government and political figures.
+Social statistics became the primary tool to help plan political campaigns and public projects.
+Manufacturers also began to comprehend the benefits of market research, significantly increasing the popularity of polls and public surveys.